blockchain/api-v1-client-ruby/docs/blockexplorer.md

-# Block explorer functionality
+# Block Explorer functionality

-Initialize an instance of the block explorer class:
+Initialize an instance of the `BlockExplorer` class:

 ```ruby
 require 'blockchain'